-On April 18, 2018, the Company entered into a Credit Agreement (the "Credit Agreement") with several financial institutions as lenders and Bank of America, N.A., as administrative agent.
-The Credit Agreement provides for a \$400 million term loan facility and a \$350 million revolving credit facility, each with a term of five years.
-Both facilities bear interest at LIBOR, plus a margin based on the consolidated leverage ratio.
-The term loan facility amortizes in quarterly installments in amounts resulting in an annual amortization of 5.0% during the first and second years, 7.5% during the third and fourth years and 10.0% during the fifth year after the closing date of the Credit Agreement, with the remainder payable at final maturity.
-The Credit Agreement requires the Company to maintain a consolidated leverage ratio not exceeding 2.25 to 1.00 and a consolidated interest coverage ratio of no less than 3.00 to 1.00.
-As of December 31, 2021, the Company was in compliance with all covenants under the Credit Agreement.
+On June 14, 2022, the Company entered into an Amended and Restated Credit Agreement (the "Credit Agreement") with several financial institutions as lenders and Bank of America, N.A., as administrative agent, which amended and restated the 2018 Credit Agreement.
+The Credit Agreement provides for a \$400 million term loan facility and a \$500 million revolving credit facility, each with a term of five years.
+Both facilities bear interest at the SOFR, plus a margin based on the Company's consolidated leverage ratio.
+Commitment fees payable under the Credit Agreement are also based on the consolidated leverage ratio as defined in the Credit Agreement and range from 0.175% to 0.30% on the unused portion of the total lender commitments then in effect.
+The term loan facility amortizes in quarterly installments in amounts resulting in an annual amortization of 2.5% during the first year and 5.0% during the second, third, fourth and fifth years after the closing date of the Credit Agreement, with the remainder payable at final maturity.
+The Credit Agreement is guaranteed by certain of the Company's domestic subsidiaries and collateralized by assets of such subsidiaries, including a pledge of 65% of the capital stock of certain foreign subsidiaries.
+The Credit Agreement requires the Company to maintain a consolidated leverage ratio not exceeding 2.75 to 1.00 and a consolidated interest coverage ratio of no less than 3.00 to 1.00.
+As of December 31, 2023, the Company was in compliance with all covenants under the Credit Agreement.

-The following table summarizes the Company's debt facilities as of December 31, 2021 and 2020:
+The following table summarizes the Company's debt facilities as of December 31, 2023 and 2022:

-Facility or Arrangement Original Principal Amount Balance as of December 31, 2021 (1)(2) Balance as of December 31, 2020 (1)(2) Interest Rate Repayment Terms Credit Agreement term loan facility \$400.0 million \$307.5 million \$337.5 million Variable 30 day: 1.85% 35% of the principal amount is payable in increasing quarterly installments over a five-year period that began on June 30, 2018, with the remainder payable at the end of the five-year term.
-Credit Agreement revolving credit facility \$70.0 million Variable 30 day: 1.85% Revolving line of credit expires April 18, 2023.
+Facility or Arrangement Original Principal Amount Balance as of December 31, 2023 (1)(2) Balance as of December 31, 2022 (1)(2) Interest Rate Repayment Terms Credit Agreement term loan facility \$400.0 million \$385.0 million \$395.0 million Variable 30 day: 7.46% 21% of the principal amount is payable in increasing quarterly installments over a five-year period that began on September 30, 2022, with the remainder payable at the end of the five-year term.
+Credit Agreement revolving credit facility \$120.0 million \$10.0 million Variable 30 day: 7.46% Revolving line of credit expires June 14, 2027.

-- (1) As of December 31, 2021 and 2020, the current portion of the Company's debt (i.e. becoming due in the next 12 months) included \$37.5 million and \$30.0 million, respectively, of the balance of its term loan under the Credit Agreement. - (2) The carrying value of the debt reflects the amounts stated in the above table, less debt issuance costs of \$1.2 million and \$2.1 million as of December 31, 2021 and 2020, respectively, related to the Credit Agreement, which are not reflected in this table.
+- (1) As of December 31, 2023 and 2022, the current portion of the Company's debt (i.e. becoming due in the next 12 months) included \$25.0 million and \$15.0 million, respectively, of the balance of its term loan under the Credit Agreement. - (2) The carrying value of the debt reflects the amounts stated in the above table, less debt issuance costs of \$2.0 million and \$2.5 million as of December 31, 2023 and 2022, respectively, related to the Credit Agreement, which are not reflected in this table.

-Maturities of all long-term debt at December 31, 2021, are as follows (U.S. dollars in thousands):
+Maturities of all long-term debt at December 31, 2023, are as follows (U.S. dollars in thousands):